A Guide on How to Accurately Report Financial Results

 Manual data entry may just be among the most time-consuming and error-prone part of any financial process.
 It leads to data being inconsistent, incomplete, and inaccurate.
 On the other hand, having the data entry processes automated will help the company to save time, money, and also increases the security of the data.

 5. Placing Tight Internal Controls and Process Reviews

 Internal controls are put in place to strengthen and ensure a company’s financial and accounting information.
 They also help the management track the progress on the targets that they have set, and that policies are properly communicated throughout the organization.

 These controls prevent scenarios that a company does not want to happen.
-Some examples of which are ghost payroll employees, data entry errors, and fraudulent transactions.
-Ideally, there are other set of controls in place should the first line of controls have been bypassed.
+Some examples of these are ghost payroll employees, data entry errors, and fraudulent transactions.
+Ideally, there are other sets of controls in place should the first line of controls have been bypassed.
 A finance controller is also expected to review the effectiveness of these controls and that processes are being followed at all times.